Resident of Litchfield Park in CD-8 for 29 years

 I am strongly opposed to the privatization of the Veterans Administration.
 Turning government services over to profit making organizations is more expensive in the long run and service will suffer.
 We should not allow service to the veteran to be replaced by a concern for profit.
 As the son of a veteran who returned from war with a severe case of what we now call post traumatic stress syndrome I can say personally how important the Veterans Administration was to my father and my family.
 My wife can say the same for her father who came home from war totally blinded.

 We need to improve the Veterans Administration where needed and we need to allow sufficient support so that services are available to those that served and put everything on the line when the country called.

 We were told when these wars started that there were weapons of mass destruction.
 Then we were told there were none after all.

 Then we were told we were bringing democracy.
 There are five values needed for a democracy to function.
 1. belief in the worth of the individual, 2. equality of all people, 3. majority rule with rights for minorities, 4. individual freedom, 5. the necessity of compromise.
 These values take hundreds of years to develop in a population.

 Until someone tells me what the mission is for these wars I will not support the continued use of American personnel and treasure in this way.
-We have spent close to two trillion dollars according to Congressman Walter Jones' counter and that is just a down payment on what we will eventually need to spend on our personnel and their families.
+We have spent trillions of dollars on these wars and that is just a down payment on what we will eventually need to spend on our personnel and their families due to injuries and loss of life our nation has sustained there.

 What is the mission?
 Does that mission benefit all Americans?